finn-stainton/finn-stainton.github.io/docs/Projects/Worker-Down-System.md

 ### Wireless Local Positioning System

 !!! quote
     "A wireless local positioning system (WLPS) is a positioning system that functions in global positioning system (GPS)‐denied environments and/or when the GPS is jammed.
 It allows single‐node localization through roundtrip time‐of‐arrival estimation and direction‐of‐arrival (DOA) estimation via antenna arrays.
-This chapter discusses the details and the implementation of WLPSs.
-It explains the implementation of WLPS via direct‐sequence code division multiple access system (DS‐CDMA) that allows high‐performance detection and localization in urban areas by exploiting path diversity.
-The chapter also discusses the implementation of beamforming and DOA techniques via WLPS antenna arrays.
-It explores the design stages of WLPS, which provides designers with a good example of the design stages of a radio prototype.
-The chapter depicts how the cyclostationary property inherent in the transmission signal of WLPS can be used to improve the detection and the localization performance."
     Wireless Local Positioning Systems [https://doi.org/10.1002/9781119434610.ch34](https://doi.org/10.1002/9781119434610.ch34)